 If you have any doubts about whether or not a conflict exists, you should contact the Business Ethics and Compliance Department.
 In addition, when investing in a supplier, customer or competitor, be cautious that you do not have inside information obtained as an employee of Waste Management.

-Inappropriate

-or unauthorized

-disclosure of

-confidential

-information as

-defined in our

-policy may

-damage our

-business and

-the business of

-our customers,

-suppliers, and

-subcontractors.
+Inappropriate or unauthorized disclosure of confidential information may damage our business and the business of our customers, suppliers, and subcontractors.
+0